-- Laila and Eloise Mayfield River Kids has given me so many opportunities to share my voiceabout our river.
+- Laila and Eloise Mayfield

+River Kids has given me so many opportunities to share my voice-about our river.
 It has showed me the importance for standing up for what I believe in and the power that one small voice can have.
-It has also allowed me to be a part of a family and allowed me to grow. - Anna Mcgovern It means the future to me because it's about the animals and the importance of having them in our future.
-We need clean water to save them, as humans it's our job to help keep them safe, not hurt them or destroy their home. - Zoë Glover I feel like the river is my best friend, and you have to protect it from a bully. - Heath Samples Animals and birds need clean water and birds need fish to eat.
+It has also allowed me to be a part of a family and allowed me to grow.

+- Anna Mcgovern

+It means the future to me because it's about the animals and the importance of having them in our future.
+We need clean water to save them, as humans it's our job to help keep them safe, not hurt them or destroy their home.

+- Zoë Glover

+I feel like the river is my best friend, and you have to protect it from a bully. - Heath Samples

+Animals and birds need clean water and birds need fish to eat.
 Dirty water means no birds and no fish.
 We can't live without fish, animals and clean water.
 The river needs our help.
-We are little but we all need clean water. - Asher Glover
+We are little but we all need clean water.

+- Asher Glover

 I joined RiverKids while still in elementary school and next year I will be graduating from high school.
 River Kids not only taught me about my local waterways and environment, I also learned that becoming an active participant and making my voice heard can make a difference in our community.
-From participating in fundraising activities to attending local protests about clean waterways, River Kids really made me aware of the problems facing our environment and possible solutions to improve it. - Chloe Janson means to me River Kids means bringing the community together to raise awareness about the value of our river and what each of us can do to keep it clean! - Rachel Goldman In 2011, the River Kidz was founded and I was lucky enough to be one of its earliest members.
+From participating in fundraising activities to attending local protests about clean waterways, River Kids really made me aware of the problems facing our environment and possible solutions to improve it.

+- Chloe Janson

+means fo me

+In 2011, the River Kidz was founded and I was lucky enough to be one of its earliest members.
 I'm proud to stand up for our river with all the animals and life in it!
-Let's make a change and help send the water south to the Everglades so our St. Lucie River becomes clean again! - Kiele Mader I love being a part of River Kidz and am able to help support and protect and support our River" - Pippa Hilton-Green The river is fun and it keeps a lot of animals alive! - Celia Traylor The River Kids means a lot to me. it is a place where we can fight for our river.
+Let's make a change and help send the water south to the Everglades so our St. Lucie River becomes clean again!

+- Kiele Mader

+I love being a part of River Kidz and am able to help support and protect and support our River" - Pippa Hilton-Green

+The river is fun and it keeps a lot of animals alive! - Celia Traylor

+The River Kids means a lot to me, it is a place where we can fight for our river.
 When I was new to River Kids five years ago, they were always very welcoming and still are.
 It is a place to learn and teach others why saving our river is so important.
-I hope you will join! - Hannah Lucas Being a Riverkid to me means protecting the environment that we are in and around every day.
-A clean river means a happier, healthier environment and happier healthier people! - Avery Aydelotte The River Kidz means a lot to me because it allows me as a kid to voice my thoughts about the way the "adults" are treating the river.
-The River Kidz also allows me to meet other kids with likeminded thoughts about the river. - Coltin Moir
+I hope you will join!

+- Hannah Lucas

+Being a Riverkid to me means protecting the environment that we are in and around every day.
+A clean river means a happier, healthier environment and happier healthier people!

+- Avery Aydelotte

+The River Kidz means a lot to me because it allows me as a kid to voice my thoughts about the way the "adults" are treating the river.

+The River Kidz also allows me to meet other kids with likeminded thoughts about the river.

+- Coltin Moir